Last-placed Canadiens end season with 10-2 rout of league-best Panthers

 Pitlick connected with Jake Evans alone in front of the net at 6:08.
 Dvorak then tapped in Montreal’s eighth goal.

-Caufield completed his first NHL hat trick at 8:12 of the third period and kept one of the hats as a souvenir.

-Pitlick netted Montreal’s tenth goal of the season about two minutes later.
+Pitlick netted Montreal’s tenth goal of the night about two minutes later.

-Noel Acciari added a late Florida marker, but the league's best team left the ice with an embarrassing 10-2 loss.
+Noel Acciari added a late Florida marker in an embarrassing 10-2 loss.

 This report by The Canadian Press was first published April 29, 2022.